Manage your business

 No car is completely airtight, but making sure that you block primary entryways is a must.
 Before leaving your vehicle, make sure you close all windows, doors, and A/C vents properly.
 Air conditioning vents are one of the main entry ways cockroaches use to enter the car.
 Apart from this, avoid parking in places where they thrive such as drainage openings, sewage drains, and near garbage bins.

 Although a temporary and risky solution, insecticides are quite effective in contact killing of cockroaches when necessary, however it will not resolve the root source of the problem.
 One thing to keep in mind when using insecticides is to not stay inside the car, as the chemical can be flammable and very toxic to humans and pets.
 Insecticides should be used as a last resort for this very reason.
 Insecticide gels, on the other hand, would dry up due to air-conditioning of your vehicle, which would defeat the purpose of cockroach control.

-Although these tips are not guaranteed to keep your car cockroach-free, it will significantly minimise the risk of cockroach infestation in your car and your home.
-If you think you have an infestation in your vehicle or home, make sure you hire a professional to take immediate action for a fast solution to the problem and to minimise the associated health risk associated with this pesky insect.
+Although these tips are not guaranteed to keep your car cockroach-free, it will significantly minimize the risk of cockroach infestation in your car and your home.
+If you think you have an infestation in your vehicle or home, make sure you hire a professional to take immediate action for a fast solution to the problem and to minimize the associated health risk associated with this pesky insect.